codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 - **Feedback** - text
 - **Format** - html, md, txt - txt is default

-If the grade is submitted to the URL, the script output is saved as a debug log.
+With the V2 versions of grading, the script output is saved as a debug log.
 This means that all information you want to pass to students must use the **Feedback** mechanism.

 If the script fails:

 - The attempt is recorded.
 - The assignment is not locked (if due date is not passed).
 - An email notification with information about the problem is sent to the course instructor(s) containing the debug output from the script.

 Example Python auto-grading script ..................................